nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-06-27-churning-out-ruby-gems.md

   - Programming
   - tech tips
 ---
-If you didn&#8217;t already know then let me tell you that I&#8217;m a huge fan of the <a href="http://www.ruby-lang.org" target="_blank">ruby programming language</a>.
-I have dabbed with a few imperative languages and none can come close to ruby, it&#8217;s syntax is like sugar and libraries like alcohol.
+If you didn't already know then let me tell you that I'm a huge fan of the <a href="http://www.ruby-lang.org" target="_blank">ruby programming language</a>.
+I have dabbed with a few imperative languages and none can come close to ruby, it's syntax is like sugar and libraries like alcohol.
 You get addicted to them once you start.
-I use gems (that&#8217;s the fancy name for ruby libraries) from time to time.
+I use gems (that's the fancy name for ruby libraries) from time to time.
 They can be used in both programs that you write and some also provide a standalone binary.
 But that is hardly the fascinating part, what is fascinating is that how easy it is to create them.
 I just created one and will mention the steps briefly so that you are also inspired to try your hand at it.<!--more-->To create the initial directory structure and to initialize an empty git repository for our beloved gem we need just one command.

 <pre class="brush: plain; title: ; notranslate" title="">bundle gem NittResults</pre>